Ryan181296/book-social-network/profile-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.socialnetwork.profile-service' is invalid and this project uses 'com.socialnetwork.profile_service' instead.
+* The original package name 'com.socialnetwork.profile-service' is invalid and this project uses 'com.socialnetwork.profile' instead.

 # Getting Started